populationgenomics/3utr-variants/README.md

 ```

 The output files can be found in the `output_root` directory specified in `config.yml`.
+Below are some examples of a local run.

 #### Rule graph for local run